The Best Hinged Knee Brace for Your Needs

 With the help of its unilateral hinge, the brace applies pressure to one side compartment.
 This compartment is usually the only knee compartment affected by OA, or at least the compartment most affected by the disease.
 As a result, the brace shifts the user’s body weight and other joint forces to the healthier and stronger tibiofemoral compartment.

-Companies typically market their hinged knee braces for OA as unloaders.
-You may also see these braces described as uni-compartment unloaders or valgus/varus braces.
+Companies typically market their hinged knee braces for OA as offloaders.
+You may also see these braces described as uni-compartment offloaders or valgus/varus braces.

-To learn whether an offloader or an unloader brace is best suited for your condition, jump to this article’s Knee Osteoarthritis section.
+To learn whether a uni-compartment or tri-compartment offloader brace is best suited for your condition, jump to this article’s Knee Osteoarthritis section.

 To learn more about the different knee OA patterns, take a look at our Guide to Knee Osteoarthritis.

 The best hinged knee brace for your needs

 If you play a sport where your knee is frequently pushed inwards or rotated, a prophylactic brace may help support your ligaments3.
 However, it is important to note that the current state of research does not conclusively support the use of prophylactic braces.

 At worst, prophylactic bracing may cause more injuries1.
 At best, these braces may support your joints during certain movements.
 For example, prophylactic bracing has been shown to support the knee perform movements associated with ACL injuries17.